 The Bank determines the optimal amount and composition of regulatory capital and working capital required, for compliance with local minimum capital requirements at all times and to support planned business growth.
 Surplus capital is distributed to the parent company as dividends.

-During the year under review, the Directors approved a dividend payment of USD 70m (2019: USD 28m) or USD 0.96 (2019: USD 0.38) per share.
+During the year under review, there has not been any dividend payment (2020: USD 0.96) per share.